google/cadvisor/client/README.md

 # Example REST API Client

-This is an implementation of a cadvisor REST API in Go.
+This is an implementation of a cAdvisor REST API in Go.
 You can use it like this:

 ```go
 client, err := client.NewClient("http://192.168.59.103:8080/")
 ```

-Obviously, replace the URL with the path to your actual cadvisor REST endpoint.
+Obviously, replace the URL with the path to your actual cAdvisor REST endpoint.

 ### MachineInfo